UgoRomi/eslint-config-ugoromi/readme.md

 [eslint-config-wesbos](https://github.com/wesbos/eslint-config-wesbos) for the idea and reference
-[This freecodecamp article by Leonardo Faria](https://www.freecodecamp.org/news/creating-your-own-eslint-config-package/) and [The official docs](https://eslint.org/docs/developer-guide/shareable-configs) to understand how to make it
+[This freecodecamp article by Leonardo Faria](https://www.freecodecamp.org/news/creating-your-own-eslint-config-package/) and [The official docs](https://eslint.org/docs/developer-guide/shareable-configs) for instructions on how to make this